jrkosinski/oracle-example/README.md

 - instantiate it by blockchain address
 - dynamically change the oracle address that the client contract uses to reference the oracle

+So in short, what we're going to do now is separate the oracle and the client into two separate blockchain contract entities, and make them talk to each other.
+The client will instantiate the oracle by address and call it.

-### client
+### Client Contract
 First, we're going to change the client contract (client) so that it refers to a dynamic interface to an oracle rather than a concrete class.
 Then we'll make sure that it instantiates the oracle from an outside contract.

-Go into /oracle-example/client/contracts/OracleInterface.sol.
+Go into */oracle-example/client/contracts/OracleInterface.sol*.
 As we noted before, this is currently not an interface, but we're about to make it one.
 Replace what's in there with the contents of:

 https://github.com/jrkosinski/oracle-example/tree/part1-step2/client/contracts/OracleInterface.sol